aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/create-access-and-copy-named-ranges/_index.md

 ### **Copy Named Ranges**

-Aspose.Cells provides [**range.copy(Range, PasteOptions)**](https://reference.aspose.com/cells/javascript-cpp/range/#copy-range-pasteoptions-) method to copy a range of cells with formatting into another range.
+Aspose.Cells provides the [**range.copy(Range, PasteOptions)**](https://reference.aspose.com/cells/javascript-cpp/range/#copy-range-pasteoptions-) method to copy a range of cells with formatting into another range.

 The following example shows how to copy a source range of cells to another named range.